Remote Disc Explained

 Alternative:

-- External Optical Drive: For a more straightforward solution, you can use an external USB optical drive, such as Apple’s USB SuperDrive.
+- External Optical Drive: You can use an external USB optical drive, such as Apple’s USB SuperDrive, for a more straightforward solution.

 Remote

-Disc is a handy feature for those occasional needs to access optical media
+Disc is a handy feature for occasional users who need to access optical media

 without the hassle of additional hardware.